mesosphere/kubernetes-mesos/README.md

    -listen-peer-urls=http://${servicehost}:7001
 ```

-Ensure that your mesos cluster is started.
+Ensure that your Mesos cluster is started.
-If you're running a standalone mesos master on `${servicehost}` then set:
+If you're running a standalone Mesos master on `${servicehost}` then set:
 ```shell
 $ export mesos_master=${servicehost}:5050
 ```